softrizon/nestjs-gc-pubsub/README.md

 ### Read more

-Visit the [main page][googleapis-url] to learn more about its key features, configurations, limitations, and API.
+Visit the [@google-cloud/pubsub][googleapis-url] repository to learn more about its key features, configurations, limitations, and API.

 ## Author